 SafeCare is under the umbrella of the Arkansas Home Visiting Network; unlike other home visiting programs in the network, it is exclusively for DCFS clients.
-It is currently in all ten of the division's geographic areas, though they are not accepting referrals yet in three of those counties.
-Training for DCFS staff is planned for Jan., Feb., and March in those three counties.
+It is currently in three of the division's ten geographic areas, with a plan of Statewide implementation by Jan.
+1, 2020.
 SafeCare is currently funded by Medicaid, but DCFS will provide a 15% match starting Oct.
 1, 2019.
 DCFS will assume full responsibility for payments on Oct.
 1, 2020.
 As such, DCFS will not be asking for reimbursement on SafeCare until FFY 2021.
 However, DCFS is requesting that the 15% state match spent on SafeCare in FFY 2020 count towards the 50% state expenditures on well-supported programs.